Final report for FNC20-1244

-Evident with the first SARE grant, livestock producers need separate instruction concerning how livestock think and move which will enable better handling of stock with and without a dog’s assistance.
+Evident from a previous SARE Farmer Rancher grant - FNC17-1095 that I managed, livestock producers need separate instructions concerning how livestock think and move which will enable better handling of stock with and without a dog’s assistance.
 Livestock handling techniques will be discussed, demonstrated, and practiced.
 Demonstration and hands-on learning (without a dog) will be used with ewes and ewes and lambs and a small herd performing routine needed management skills such as tagging, banding, medicating, moving through pastures, into pens, and through working alley.
 Once handlers and their dogs have an adequate skill level they will work together to perform management tasks.

 There is not a publication dedicated to understanding stock and herding dogs at this time.
 Most information about using dogs on stock is misinterpreted, misunderstood and given by inexperienced stockpersons or inexperienced herding trainers.

 Newsletters will be produced giving a wide range of instruction, information, and checklists from a variety of well-known handlers/trainers/ stockmen to help readers understand communication between the dog, stock and themselves and assist them in continual forward progression and skill-building.

 My home raised ewes and lambs will be used for this project because they understand how to move off dogs calmly and quietly.

 Enclosed is an introductory training guide that I have put together.

 I also have workshop and project information listed on my website.